-- Six percent of our staff shared with us that they had a disability in 2017 - up from five percent the year before. - Previously four percent of our staff declined to tell us whether or not they had a disability.
-Now there has been a further percentage reduction to three percent.
-This suggests that staff are feeling more able to share this information with us. - 92 percent of new starters in 2017 said that they did not have a disability, two percent felt comfortable to share a disability with us and six percent did not specify.
-It is encouraging that new starters felt able to share this sensitive information with us and we hope to build on these results in future years. - In 2017, seven percent of those that had declared a disability were promoted.
+- Six percent of our staff shared with us that they had a disability in 2017 up from five percent the year before. - Previously four percent of our staff declined to tell us whether or not they had a disability.
+This is already down by 10 percent from 2015 and now there has been a further percentage reduction to three percent.
+This suggests that staff are feeling more able to share this information with us.

+92 percent of new starters in 2017 said that they did not have a disability, two percent felt comfortable to share a disability with us and six percent did not specify.
+It is encouraging that new starters felt able to share this sensitive information with us and we hope to build on these results in future years.